plank/laravel-mediable/docs/source/variants.rst

 The ImageManipulator is capable of automatically optimizing images after the manipulations have been applied in order to the reduce the file size.

-Before you can use this feature, you must install the command line packages for the image formats that you intend to work with.
+Before you can use this feature, you must install the optimizer binaries for the image formats that you intend to work with.
 See the `spatie/image-optimizer documentation <https://github.com/spatie/image-optimizer/blob/main/README.md#optimization-tools>`_ for a list of supported packages and installation instructions on different operating systems.

 The optimizers to be used and their arguments can be configured in the ``config/mediable.php`` file.
 By default, the ImageManipulator will attempt to optimize the image after each manipulation.
 You can override the default config settings by calling the following methods.